-In June 2018, the FASB issued ASU 2018-07 Compensation - Stock Compensation (Topic 718): Improvements to Nonemployee Share-Based Payment Accounting which simplifies the accounting for share-based payments to nonemployees by aligning it with the accounting for share-based payments to employees, with certain exceptions.
+In June 2018, the FASB issued ASU 2018-07 - Compensation - Stock Compensation (Topic 718): Improvements to Nonemployee Share-Based Payment Accounting which simplifies the accounting for share-based payments to nonemployees by aligning it with the accounting for share-based payments to employees, with certain exceptions.
 The new guidance expands the scope of ASC 718 to include share-based payments granted to nonemployees in exchange for goods or services used or consumed in an entity's own operations.
 The guidance is effective for public business entities in annual periods beginning after December 15, 2018, and interim periods within those annual periods.
 Early adoption is permitted.
-We are currently evaluating the effect of this guidance on our consolidating financial statements and disclosures.
+We are in the process of evaluating the effect of this guidance on our consolidated condensed financial statements and related disclosures.